Best Claw Hammers - UK Reviews

 - Measures 15 x 2.8 x 21.4 cm and weighs 286 grams (10 ounces)

 Claw Hammer Buying Guide

-The popular claw hammer is mainly used for hammering nails into wood.
-The claw end is then used to help remove nails from wood, or other materials.
+The claw end is used to help remove nails from wood, or other materials.
 Primarily this is used for woodworking and also in general construction and building.

 It is not the right hammer for hitting metal surfaces such as steel.
-A hammer such as the ball pein hammer is a much better choice for that.
+A hammer such as the ball peen hammer is a much better choice for that.

-The easiest way to describe this hammer, is that it is the most popular choice for general work.
+The easiest way to describe this type of hammer, is that it is the most popular choice for general work.

 Video - How to Pick the Right Claw Hammer for Your Needs

 I found this useful video, which is especially helpful if you are a young person, and not exactly sure which type of hammer is best for you.

 If that is the case, then this one is well worth a watch.

 Claw Hammer FAQ